-Each group of about 20 riders will have two trained and certified Cascade ride leaders acting as leader and sweep.
+Each pace group will be divided into sub-groups of approximately 20 riders.
+Each sub-group will have a Ride Leader, a Ride Sweep, and (typically) a Floating Leader as well.
 Maps and cue sheets are available for download, and since these are stay-together rides with frequent regroups, you can be confident about not getting lost.

-During the 13-ride series, the route mileage and level of difficulty will steadily increase leading up to STP.
 Riders will be able to move up to faster groups as their fitness and skill improve.
 The distance progression culminates in a “century” ride shortly before STP.
 After the last CTS ride, we celebrate the times we’ve spent together and how far we’ve all come with an outdoor party.
-After CTS, it’s time to ride STP or RSVP with your new cycling buddies!

 We ride once a week, so we strongly recommend augmenting CTS by following the CTS Training Program on your own.
 This comprehensive training plan will have you ready to ride and have fun on your selected major ride.
 The Cascade Free Group Rides calendar has additional riding opportunities during the week.
 Another great way to get more miles in is to commute to work on your bike.
 Look for plenty of resources during the month of May—“Bike to Work Month.”

 People younger than 18 can register for CTS, but must be accompanied by their parent, legal guardian, or a designated non-custodial guardian.

 CTS begins in late February/early March with orientation and pre ride seminar/classes.
 The ride series begins in April.